kyegomez/Andromeda/Andromeda/datasets/README.md

 Remove duplicates, irrelevant content, and low-quality data.

-Tokenize the text using a suitable tokenizer, such as BPE or SentencePiece.
+Tokenize the text using a suitable tokenizer, such as GPT Neox tokenizer or potentially falcon's tokenizer

 Split the datasets into training, validation, and testing sets.